Skip to main content

 What is it?

-An RFP is used for complex projects where the buyer has a problem but needs you to propose the solution.
-Price is important, but technical capability and methodology matter more.
+An RFP is used for complex projects where the buyer has a problem or objective but needs bidders to propose the solution, methodology, and team that will deliver it.
+Price is important, but technical capability, approach, and past experience typically carry more weight than in an RFQ.

 When is it used?